carlosbeltran/EyeLib/README.md

-A library for unifying a clean and straight forward implementation -in matlab and python- of the most common (and not so common) algorithms and techniques used for Single View Metrology.
+A library for unifying a clean and straight forward implementation -in matlab and python- of the most common (and not so common) algorithms and techniques used for Single View Metrology and one image self/auto calibration.

 These algorithms are broadly explained in advanced courses of computer vision, books and papers, however, open source implementations of such